oliche/oliche.github.io/_posts/culture/2022-12-18-citations.md

 The railroad come-ons painted Texas as a paradise of benign weather, when in fact hurricanes scoured its coast, plumes of hot wind baked apples in trees, and "blue northers" could drop the temperature fifty degrees in a matter of minutes.
 **Isaac's storm - Erik Larson**

 Keep firmly in mind that there was a time when you didn't understand any of this either.
 Recapitulate the first steps that led you from ignorance to knowledge.
-Never forget that native interlligence is widely distributed in our species.
+Never forget that native intelligence is widely distributed in our species.
 **Carl Sagan - The Demon Haunted World: Science as a Candle in the Dark**

 In theological discussion with religious leaders, I often ask what their response would be if a central tenet of their faith were disproved by science.
 When I put this question to the current, Fourteenth, Dalaï Lama, he unhesitatingly replied as no conservative or fundamentalist religious leaders do: in such a case, he said, Tibetan Buddhism would have to change.
 Even, I asked, if it's a really central tenet, like (I searched for an example) reincarnation?
 Even then, he answered.
 However, he added with a twinkle, it's going to be hard to disprove reincarnation.
 Plainly, the Dalaï Lama is right.